trycourier/courier-ios/Docs/Inbox.md

 // Only one "pipe" of data is created behind the scenes for network / performance reasons let inboxListener = Courier.shared.addInboxListener(
     onLoading: { [weak self] in
-        // Called when loading happened, usually at launch },
+        // Called when listener is registered, refreshing or restarting },
     onError: { [weak self] error in
-        // Called when an error is received
+        // Called on error or sign out
     },
     onUnreadCountChanged: { [weak self] count in
-        // Called when the total unread count changes },
+        // Will return 0 when a user is signed out
+    },
     onFeedChanged: { [weak self] set in
-        // Called when the inbox of feed messages changes },
+        // Called when the feed initially loads or is restarted from scratch },
     onArchiveChanged: { [weak self] set in
-        // Called when the inbox of archived messages changes },
+        // Called when the archive initially loads or is restarted from scratch },
     onPageAdded: { [weak self] feed, set in
-        // Called when a list of messages is fetched (i.e. pagination) },
+        // Called when pagination happens
+    },
     onMessageChanged: { [weak self] feed, index, message in
-        // Called when a message is updated (i.e. a new message is read or unread) },
+        // Called when a message is change (i.e. read / unread) },
     onMessageAdded: { [weak self] feed, index, message in
-        // Called when a message is added (i.e. a new message is received) },
+        // Called when a message is added (i.e. new message received in realtime) },
     onMessageRemoved: { [weak self] feed, index, message in
-        // Called when a message is removed (i.e. a message is archived) }
+        // Called when a message is removed (i.e. message is archived) }
 )